 Prior to 1997, the Commission was legislatively prohibited from collecting fees in excess of \$1.5 million annually.
 The 1998 Interior Appropriations Act (P.L.
 105-83) expanded the fee base to include Class III (casino style) gaming and raised the limitation on annual fee collections to \$8 million.
 In the 2003, 2004, 2005, and 2006 Interior Appropriations Acts, the Congress enacted a general provision raising this limitation to \$12 million for fiscal years 2004, 2005, 2006, and 2007 respectively.
 On May 12, 2006, Congress enacted the Native American Technical Corrections Act of 2006 (P.L.
-109-221) providing a new limit to the fees of no more than 0.080 percent of the gross gaming revenues of all gaming operations.3
+109-221) providing a new fee limit of no more than 0.080 percent of the gross gaming revenues of all gaming operations.7

-This amendment allowed the Commission to maintain a fee collection level in proportion to the size of the industry it oversees.
+This amendment allowed the Commission to collect fees in direct proportion to the size of the industry it oversees.
 With fees now capped at 0.080 percent of the industry's gross revenue, the Commission's funding expands or contracts in proportion to the growth or contraction of the Indian gaming industry.
-The Commission historically has worked to maintain a fee rate well below the statutory limit, but due to the significant decrease of the industry's gross gaming revenues as a result of the pandemic, the fee rate was raised to its full statutory limit for FY 2022.
+The Commission historically worked to maintain a fee rate well below the statutory limit, but due to the significant decrease of the industry's gross gaming revenues during the pandemic, the fee rate was raised to and has been maintained at its statutory limit since FY 2022.

-Another legislative change included in Public Law 109-221 was the requirement that the Commission, like other Federal agencies, be subject to the Government Performance and Results Act of 1993 (GPRA), and that any plan instituted in compliance with GPRA include technical assistance to tribal gaming operations.4 In accordance with this mandate, the NIGC submitted its
+Another legislative change included in Public Law 109-221 was the requirement that the Commission, like other Federal agencies, be subject to the Government Performance and Results Act of 1993 (GPRA), and that any plan instituted in compliance with GPRA include technical assistance to tribal gaming operations.8 In accordance with this mandate, NIGC submitted its

-3 25 U.S.C.
-2717(a)(2)(B).
+7 25 U.S.C. § 2717(a)(2)(B).

-4 25 U.S.C.
-2706(d)(1)-(2).
+8 25 U.S.C. § 2706(d)(1)-(2).